MAINSTAGE 2025-2026

 Vidya Kotamraju

-Vidya Kotamraju is a South Asian dance artist, emerging choreographer, and educator based on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations (Vancouver).
-She is the founder of House of Indian Dance, a platform for teaching and developing culturally rooted movement practice.
-Her choreography reimagines Bharata Natyam for contemporary audiences, blending classical rigor with global music, storytelling, and emotionally charged performance.
+Vidya Kotamraju is a dance artist, choreographer, and educator based on the unceded territories of the MST Nations (Vancouver).
+She is the founder of House of Indian Dance, a platform dedicated to the learning and presentation of culturally grounded movement.

-Vidya’s work explores themes of identity, migration, and resilience, creating vivid journeys that bridge tradition and innovation.
-Her performances have been featured at the Vancouver International Dance Festival, Diwali in BC, Namaste Canada, and The Dance Centre’s Silk Route Festival, among others.
+Vidya’s works have been featured across Canada at festivals and venues including the Vancouver International Dance Festival, Diwali in BC, Diwalifest, Namaste Canada, and The Dance Centre’s Silk Route Festival.
 She has been an Artist-in-Residence at The Dance Centre and is a recipient of the Shade of Hope Award.
-She is rooted in training under Jai Govinda (Canada), Bragha Bessell (India), and Sheila Kumar (India).
+Her training is rooted in mentorship under Jai Govinda (Canada), Bragha Bessell (India), and Sheila Kumar (India).

 Performance History & Upcoming Performances